yuanbei/Nars-Wiki/NarNode,-communication-between-reasoners-over-UDP.md

-NarNode is used to let two Nar instances communicate over UDP over the network.
+NarNode is used to let two Nar instances communicate over UDP.
+This allows multiple Nar instances to exchange knowledge over the network, which can be especially useful when multiple Nar instances work on similar problems.
+In such cases, the learning speed can be extremely accelerated, because when one Nar agent has to deal with a new case, it might be a case another Nar already had to deal with.
+This is even more likely when more agents are involved.

 # Creating a NarNode instance
 A NarNode instance can be created using **NarNode(int listenPort)** (the port to listen for incoming UDP packets),